 Show up for all probation appointments.
 Keep regular phone contact with probation and make sure your CSO knows how to contact you.
-You cannot leave Codington County without permission.
+You cannot leave Beadle County without permission.
 If you abscond, a warrant will be issued for your arrest.
-Returning by choice is always better.
+Returning by choice will almost always change the response of the Judge and Team.

 Probation and/or police will visit you during the day or night, with or without notice.
 You might be drug or alcohol tested.
 You, your vehicle, and your home can be searched.
-Do not have any firearms, weapons, alcohol, drugs (including marijuana or any overthe-counter mind-altering substances), drug paraphernalia, or other contraband.
-Your electronic device may also be searched.
+Do not have any firearms, weapons, alcohol, drugs (including marijuana or any over-the-counter mind-altering substances), drug paraphernalia, or other contraband.
+Probation can also search your electronic devices.